 In recent years Arcadia Group has been active in the area of improving the recruitment and working conditions of migrant workers who travel from one country to another for employment.
 This migration is generally beneficial but the people involved can be in a vulnerable situation, and can be exploited by unscrupulous agents, for example.

-This is why we developed our Migrant Workers’ Guidelines which are available in Part 4 of our Code of Conduct Guidebook (www.arcadiagroup.co. uk/fashionfootprint/code-of-conduct-andguidebook/ Guidebook-part-4.pdf).
+This is why we developed our Migrant Workers’ Guidelines, which are available in Part 4 of our Code of Conduct Guidebook.

-This year, we will be going back to those suppliers to verify that the best practice standards remain in place, what challenges remain and what further work we need to do to in the recruitment process as this is the first key step that migrant workers take.
+We continue to liaise with those suppliers to verify that the best practice standards remain in place, what challenges remain and what further work we need to do in the recruitment process as this is the first key step that migrant workers take.

-Our Code of Conduct Guidebook extends practical guidance to suppliers and factories on how to improve labour standards based on our Code of Conduct.
+Our Code of Conduct Guidebook provides practical guidance to suppliers and factories on how to improve labour standards based on our Code of Conduct.

 Key suppliers producing in the UK and China have been issued with a copy in either English and/or Chinese.
-We had planned to extend the different language versions to include Hindi, however, while this is still something we would like to do, it has not been possible this year.
+In line with our plans, we have extended the different language versions to include Hindi and have begun the release to relevant suppliers.

 Our Code of Conduct Guidebook can be found at: www.arcadiagroup.co.uk/fashionfootprint/code-ofconduct- and-guidebook